 Often the mere act of being compassionate and understanding of yourself and identifying or illuminating core beliefs offers enough light and higher vibrational energy to transmute and resolve the denser energy.
 However, if you still feel attached to the anger energy, then you may need to further explore for deeper processing.
 Please read my previous blog, The Art of Disentangling Your Mind, for an effective tool to challenge the validity of limiting core thoughts/beliefs and to identify more benevolent thoughts/beliefs.

 STEP 2: After offering yourself compassion and understanding for the reason of anger, then replay the events from a different perspective.
 This perspective is grounded in peace, love, and clarity.
 This step requires you to first imagine yourself embraced and filled with love, peace, and clarity.
 You may need to incorporate a form of meditation, visualization, diaphragmatic breathing, grounding, and/or prayer to elevate your energy to this level.
-It is most effective when practicing this skill to really FEEL the new energy vibrating within you while imagining the re-experience of all events as if it is occurring in real time.
+It is most effective when using this soul healing practice to really FEEL the new energy vibrating within you while imagining the re-experience of all events as if it is occurring in real time.

-You may notice several changes when practicing this skill that will be unique to you.
+You may notice several changes when using this practice that will be unique to you.
 I will offer a few changes that may arise from your heart.
 From this higher vibrational energy you may find the following: still setting appropriate boundaries without projecting harsh, denser energy; offering the other person/people or circumstance compassion and an intention or prayer for their safety and peace; or just letting go of the situation with an intention of peace.
 Energy doesn’t know time or space so you can replay an event with new energy and have a profound impact on your state of well-being and possibly the other person/people or circumstances involved in the event.